pandas-hunter/SOTA-Placemarker/README.md

 Typed commands must be typed into the Local chat channel.
 Keep in mind, local chats are visible to other players and saved in the logs.

 <b>Type commands in local chat</b>
-<!pmhelp> for list of commands
+"!pmhelp": for list of commands
-<!pmsave> saves placemarks on your screen to a file
-<!pmload> loads placemarks from file
+"!pmsave": saves placemarks on your screen to a file "!pmload": loads placemarks from file
-<!mark some label> to manually enter a labelled placemark
-</lua unload> to remove the addon
+"!mark some label": to manually enter a labelled placemark "/lua unload": to remove the addon
-</lua reload> to reload the addon; and resets it
+"/lua reload": to reload the addon; and resets it

 <b>Button functions</b>
-[Mark] button to record without label
+"Mark": record without label
-[X] to delete row from on-screen table
+"X": delete row from on-screen table
-[T] to track distance to that placemark
+"T": track distance to that placemark
-[&] to append a single row to the data file
+"&": append a single row to the data file
-[Clear] to clear on-screen data table.
-Will not affect saved file [Vis] toggle visibility of on-screen data table
-[Save] to overwrite and save data file with on-screen data.
-Be careful [Load] to clear on-screen data table and load places from file.
-Be careful [Size -] decreases the size of all text and GUI elements [Size +] increases the size of all text and GUI elements
+"Clear": clear on-screen data table.
+Will not affect saved file "Vis": toggle visibility of on-screen data table "Save": overwrite and save data file with on-screen data.
+Be careful "Load": clear on-screen data table and load places from file.
+Be careful "Size -": decreases the size of all text and GUI elements "Size +": increases the size of all text and GUI elements